-21. Academic Technology Transfer and Commercialization of University Research a.
-Any institution of higher education (as such term is defined in section 101(A) of the Higher Education Act of 1965 (20 U.S.C. § 1001(a)) that receives National Science Foundation research support (i.e., any grant or cooperative agreement awarded by NSF) and has received at least \$25,000,000 in total Federal research awards in the most recently completed Federal fiscal year shall keep, maintain, and report annually to the National Science Foundation the universal resource locator (URL) for a public website that contains information concerning its general approach to and mechanisms for transfer of technology and the commercialization of research results, including:
+24. Academic Technology Transfer and Commercialization of University Research a.
+Any institution of higher education (as such term is defined in section 101(A) of the Higher Education Act of 1965 (20 U.S.C. § 1001(a)) that receives U.S. National Science Foundation research support (i.e., any award or cooperative agreement awarded by NSF) and has received at least \$25,000,000 in total Federal research awards in the most recently completed Federal fiscal year shall keep, maintain, and report annually to the U.S. National Science Foundation the universal resource locator (URL) for a public website that contains information concerning its general approach to and mechanisms for transfer of technology and the commercialization of research results, including:

+This term and condition applies only to recipients that are Institutions of Higher Education.
-1. contact information for individuals and university offices responsible for technology transfer and commercialization;

-2. information for both university researchers and industry on the institution's technology licensing and commercialization strategies;

-3. success stories, statistics, and examples of how the university supports commercialization of research results;

-4. technologies available for licensing by the university where appropriate; and

-5. any other information deemed by the institution to be helpful to companies with the potential to commercialize university inventions.
+- 1. contact information for individuals and university offices responsible for technology transfer and commercialization; - 2. information for both university researchers and industry on the institution's technology licensing and commercialization strategies; - 3. success stories, statistics, and examples of how the university supports commercialization of research results; - 4. technologies available for licensing by the university where appropriate; and - 5. any other information deemed by the institution to be helpful to companies with the potential to commercialize university inventions.